 For years Fractal Music was featured very favourably on Tim Conrardy’s Atari MIDI World site, but sadly, Tim died in 2009 and the site is no more, so many thanks, Tim, and rest in peace.

-I’ve just learned (2017) from Laurence that a very nice review by Ian Waugh, in the October 1991 edition of Music Technology magazine, is available online here.
+A very nice review by Ian Waugh, in the October 1991 edition of Music Technology magazine, is available online here.
 I have one or two very minor quibbles with some of his terminology, and you can certainly ignore the parts about licensing and that tamper-proof file (third paragraph) and pricing (at the end).
 And those contact details are, as the little popup suggests, very distinctly ‘old and out-dated’!
 But otherwise it’s very thorough and gives a good idea of what Fractal Music is all about.

 Here’s an edited version of the original sales blurb: